MawsayB/MemoryGame/README.md

 ## Ideas for Updates

 * Card animation.
-* Themed card icons (PIXAR, family headshots, etc.)
+* Themed card icons (PIXAR, family headshots, etc.).
 * Reduce deck to 9 cards for a mobile screen.